 Wearing my Huub Axiom wetsuit at Winspit.
 Don’t judge the model!

-Simply Swim to the rescue (the sister site of Simply Hike, where I shop quite a lot!), I chose the Huub Axiom, which is an entry level suit from this very well regarded wetsuit manufacturer – designed with exactly my requirements in mind.
+Simply Swim to the rescue (the sister site of Simply Hike, where I shop quite a lot!), who have a whole load of triathlon and swimming gear on their site, I chose the Huub Axiom, which is an entry level suit from this very well regarded wetsuit manufacturer – designed with exactly my requirements in mind.
 Coming in at under £200 (and actually on sale at the time of writing), it is designed for open water swimming, and has smooth skin neoprene to help increase water speed and keep your body flat on the surface of the water.
 It has a super flexible underarm panel to keep things moving easily, and a low neckline to help with breathing comfort.